siddharth952/active/README.md

 # Active
-> zsh/bash script to remind you to drink water.
+> zsh/bash script to remind you to stay active.

 <img src="/demo.gif">